DanielleQuinn/AFS_IntermediateR/README.md

 #### Data Sources
-*The data used in this workshop is a modified version of the publically avilable data cited below.
+*The data used in this workshop is a modified version of the publicly avilable data cited below.
 It is used only as a teaching tool and the modifications and/or use of this data for the purpose of this workshop is not representative of the original data or its intentions.*
 Biodiversity in National Parks.
 National Park Service.
 Available on Kaggle.com at https://www.kaggle.com/nationalparkservice/park-biodiversity